for-GET/bin/README.md

 The service makes use of HTTP headers, and predominantly [X-Prefer](http://tools.ietf.org/html/draft-snell-http-prefer-18), in order to allow the client to control server behaviour.

+Additionaly it also makes use of [know-your-http-well](https://github.com/andreineculau/know-your-http-well) and act as a bookmarking tool for specification of HTTP status codes, headers, methods and relations.

 ## Install & run